irybakov/irybakov.github.io/README.md

 **Continuous Improvement:** Leveraging DORA metrics and data-driven insights to refine processes, reduce deployment lead times, and improve overall system efficiency.

-**Knowledge Sharing:** Actively contributing to the growth of engineering teams through mentorship, regular learning sessions, and open exchange of ideas
+**Knowledge Sharing:** Actively contributing to the growth of engineering teams through mentorship, regular learning sessions, and open exchange of ideas and pair programming.

 For me, software engineering isn’t just about writing code; it’s about creating intelligent, adaptable systems that make a lasting impact.
 My journey is fueled by curiosity, a love for learning, and the drive to turn technical complexity into elegant solutions that resonate with users and businesses alike.